oakrapidresponse/oakrapidresponse.github.io/index.markdown

 > By calling attention to the terrible consequences of traffic violence, while advocating for specific street improvements, Traffic Violence Rapid Response (TVRR) is contributing to a _safer, more vibrant, and more joyous Oakland_.

 We’ve already made an impact.
-And people from across Oakland show up and contribute their time, effort, and love to actions we help organize. [**Join us**]((https://docs.google.com/forms/d/e/1FAIpQLSdLiNFRtqaSvBTcwWtStZZT7sk6ZCLmrvWtkJ2R82usi5IU6A/viewform)) and show your love for Oakland and all its people by helping keep us all safe.
+Neighbors from across Oakland and beyond have contributed their time, effort, and love to actions we help organize. [**Join us**]((https://docs.google.com/forms/d/e/1FAIpQLSdLiNFRtqaSvBTcwWtStZZT7sk6ZCLmrvWtkJ2R82usi5IU6A/viewform)) and show your love for Oakland and all its people by helping keep us all safe.

 ![groupshot1](/images/groupshot1.png){: width="100%" }